tiagodavi/tiagodavi/README.md

 ## Hi there 👋

-I have 15 years of experience as a Software Engineer, with expertise in Python for 5 years, Elixir for 5 years, and Rust for 2 years.
-Throughout my career, I have contributed to the creation of over 50 projects, many of which were built from the ground up.
-I've worked at more than 10 different companies, ranging from top-tier corporations like Apple to startups in the United States, United Kingdom, Brazil, and Norway.
-I have successfully adapted to teams of various sizes, both in-person and remotely.
+Over 15 years of experience as Software Engineer, including 6 years in Elixir, 5 years in Python and 2 years in Rust, I have helped create over 50 projects throughout my career, many of them from scratch.
+I've worked at over 10 different companies with various challenges, including top companies like Apple, as well as startups in the United States, United Kingdom, Brazil, and Norway.

 ## What sets me apart?